-Only Natural Pet Wholesome Homemade Dehydrated Dog Food receives the Advisor’s top rating of 5 stars.
+Only Natural Pet Wholesome Homemade Dehydrated Dog Food receives the Advisor’s second-best rating of 4.5 stars.

-The Wholesome Homemade product line includes 3 dehydrated dog foods.
+The Only Natural Pet Wholesome Homemade product line includes the 3 dehydrated dog foods listed below.

-- Only Natural Pet Wholesome Homemade Fish and Fowl [M]
+- Only Natural Pet Wholesome Homemade Fowl and Fish [M]

 - Only Natural Pet Wholesome Homemade Poultry [M]

 - Only Natural Pet Wholesome Homemade Red Meat [M]

 Only Natural Pet Wholesome Homemade Poultry recipe was selected to represent the other products in the line for this review.